BpaLabTHCologne/bpa_lab_warehouse_operations_docker_version/README.md

 # Getting started

-## Clone/Download the repository
+## Cloning/Download of the repository
-Clone or download the code of this repository to your local machine.
-For cloning you need to install git: https://git-scm.com/downloads
+Clone or download this repository to your local machine.
+* Here is a guide from Github on how to clone a repository: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository.
+* You also need to install Git to be able to clone: https://git-scm.com/downloads

 ## Installation of Docker Desktop
 To install Docker Desktop, follow this link: https://docs.docker.com/get-docker/ and select the version for your operating system.
 Then follow the installation instructions.
 Please note that your PC will restart once during or after the installation.